DesignedByUs-org/dbu-design-corps-template/README.md

 ### The Design Corps Directory accomplishes a number of objectives:

 * **For members**, it enables you to brand, market & connects you to allies who are committed to sponsoring your progress.
-* **For Hiring Managers** and #DiversityandInclusion leaders, it enables them to discover, connect, invite and hire highly skilled talent.
+* **For Hiring Managers** and Diversity and Inclusion leaders, it enables them to discover, connect, invite and hire highly skilled talent.
 * **For Journalists, Event Organizers + Podcasters** it acts a destination to discover, spotlight, hire, interview and include diverse vital voices in #STEAMD